danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 #### Example Body

 The API will return a 204 response if the list item has been destroyed along with the corresponding item on the aggregate list.
-This responsee does not include a body.
-On the other hand, if the aggregate list item has been updated, it will be returned and the status code will be 200.
+This response does not include a body.
+On the other hand, if the aggregate list item has been updated rather than destroyed, it will be returned and the status code will be 200.

 Example 200 response body containing the updated aggregate list item:
 ```json